 Visa and Entry Permit for Afghans with Dual Citizenship

-Please note: All U.S. government and NATO contractors will be required to pay an additional $200, one-time fee, for a one year multiple entry visa (total $360).
+Please note: All U.S. government and NATO contractors will be required to pay an additional $200 for a one year multiple entry visa (total $360).

 Foreign nationals traveling to Afghanistan with extra belongings or pets must obtain documents for their belongings and health certificates for their pets.

 - Applicants for an Afghan visa, regardless of the type of visa, are required to obey the laws of the Islamic Republic of Afghanistan.
 Currently, the standard visa processing time is 5-7 days but this may vary on an individual basis.

 - Foreign nationals who have entered Afghanistan on an Entry Visa or a Work Visa are eligible to work.
 This category of individuals must obtain a work permit from relevant agencies after entry to Afghanistan.
 Issuance of a visa to those foreign students who intend to travel to Afghanistan is based on agreements and on a reciprocal basis, after the authorization of the Ministry of Foreign Affairs in Afghanistan.